sudge64/ansible_configuration/README.md

 # ansible_configuration
  A personal ansible playbook for the quick start of my pop!_os and fedora installations.
+(With preliminary support for `Nobara`.)